 The purpose of the Patient Passport is to ensure that each student is exposed to the depth and breadth of General Surgery.
-After week three of the rotation, please check your passport and ask your attendings/residents to assist you in meeting your requirements.
+After your first CORE rotation, please check your passport and ask your attendings/ residents to assist you in meeting your requirements.
 The passport will be reviewed at the mid-clerkship feedback session with either Dr. Lube or with the Site Director.
-We do not expect it to be completed at the three-week mark, but rather, we will use it as a gauge of how the rotation is progressing for you.
-Maintaining the Patient Passport will constitute 5% of the final grade.
+For those clinical conditions not met, you will be expected to complete WISE-MD modules on those topics, and provide documentation of completion.
+This will count towards the final 5% of your grade.
+This will be a requirement that will be due by the final day of the clerkship.
+Maintaining the Patient Passport will also be an element in the final 5% of your final grade.
 We are not interested in numbers per se; we are more interested that you are exposed to as many of the clinical conditions / procedures listed below as possible.
 You will NOT be graded on the number of conditions exposed to, you simply need to keep track of the patient types / clinical conditions.
 The table below is an exact replica of the Patient Passport Card that you will carry and use to track your experience in the core clerkship.